 - Make use of an old empty hair spray bottle.
 Fill it with water.

-- Take a section of your hair which you wish to curl.
+- Take a section of your hair that you wish to curl.

 - Spray only the selected hairs with water.

 - Avoid spraying all your hair.
-The reason being that, by the time you finish curling one hair section, the rest of the hair will dry off.
+The reason is that, by the time you finish curling one hair section, the rest of the hair will dry off.